 Can you feel the sarcasm seeping off the pages?

 Honestly, you’ve done the two easy steps.
 The trick is shocking yourself enough to take the next step and then the step after that and then the step 2 years down the road when you are sick of living on beans and rice.

 The next step is the most important one you will make.

-3. The third step is setting up a budget and sticking to it.
+3. The third step on your debt free journey is setting up a budget and sticking to it.

-If you’ve every tried to budget you know how hard this step actually is.
+If you’ve ever tried to budget you know how hard this step actually is.

 I’ve written a variety of posts of budgeting, but feel that these posts are the best place to start.

 - Two Unbreakable Rules of Budgeting

 - The Minimalist Budget: How To Set Up A Percentage Based Budget